-In this knowledgebase article, we’re going to walk you through how to anonymize Google Analytics IP addresses with using Rank Math.
+In this knowledgebase article, we’re going to walk you through how to anonymize IPs in Google Analytics addresses using Rank Math.

-How to Anonymize IPs with Google Analytics using Rank Math
+2 How to Anonymize IPs With Google Analytics Using Rank Math

-At first, ensure that you’ve enabled the Analytics module by navigating to Rank Math > Dashboard as shown below:
+At first, ensure that you’ve enabled the Analytics module by navigating to Rank Math SEO → Dashboard as shown below:

-Once you’ve connected the Google Analytics, enable the Install analytics code option from Rank Math > General Settings > Analytics as shown below.
+Once you’ve connected the Google Analytics, enable the Install analytics code option from Rank Math SEO → General Settings → Analytics as shown below.
 Once you have enabled it, the other options that Rank Math provides will pop up.

 You can then enable the Anonymize IP addresses option which is a Rank Math PRO feature as shown below:

 Once you set anonymization of IP, the last three digits of your visitor’s IP address are automatically deleted and changed to zeros.
 This changes or modifies the last octet of IPv4 user IP addresses and the last 80 bits of IPv6 addresses to zeros.

 For example, if a visitor has got an IP address of 192.168.
 255.255 and it is tracked by Google Analytics, IP anonymization feature will help in anonymizing/ masking the IP to 192.168.255.0.